Castles & Stately Homes in the Lake District

 Muncaster Castle has been redesigned and extended almost every century since it was first built.
 The oldest part of the castle is the 14th century pele tower. in the 19th century, Anthony Salvin remodelled the castle for the Barons Muncaster.
 The castle is still family-owned by the Pennington family, who have lived here for 800 years.

 Muncaster Castle visitor information: The castle and gardens are open in February Half Term.
-The regular opening season starts the end of March.
+The regular opening season starts at the end of March.
 Visit the website for more information.

 There are audio tours in English & Japanese.
-As well as printed guide tours in English, Dutch, Mandarin Chinese, French, German, Swedish, Russian, Spanish, German, Thai.
+As well as printed guide tours in English, Dutch, Mandarin Chinese, French, German, Swedish, Russian, Spanish, German, and Thai.

 In 1882, English writer, Beatrix Potter stayed at Wray Castle.
 And in 1905 she bought the 17th century farm Hill Top which lies close to the castle.
 Over the years she also bought land surrounding the castle.